Healthy News December 2022 Chiropractic Hands-on Treatment to Reduce Disc Pressures and More

 TIP OF THE MONTH: Reduce the (Disc) Pressure!

-Listen to this PODCAST with Dr. James Cox, developer of CTFDD, on The Back Doctors Podcast with Dr. Michael Johnson as he describes the importance of disc nutrition in controlling spine pain with The Cox® Technic System of Spinal Pain Management.
+Listen to this PODCAST with Dr. James Cox, developer of CTFDD, on The Back Doctors Podcast with Dr. Michael Johnson as he describes the value of disc nutrition in controlling spine pain with The Cox® Technic System of Spinal Pain Management.

 CONTACT Satterwhite Chiropractic